-Even if you’re not currently experiencing problems with erections, it’s important to monitor your blood pressure.
-This is because hypertension often has no symptoms until serious damage has been done.
-Meeting with a doctor regularly will help make sure that your blood pressure stays at a healthy level.
+Even if you’re not currently experiencing problems with erections, it’s essential to monitor your blood pressure.
+It is because hypertension often has no symptoms until serious damage has been done.
+Regular meetings with a doctor will help ensure your blood pressure stays at a healthy level.

 Check for Other Causes

-Diabetes can damage blood vessels and nerves similar to hypertension.
-This makes it difficult for signals to be sent from the brain to the penis.
-As a result, blood flow is reduced and an erection cannot be achieved.
+Diabetes can damage blood vessels and nerves, similar to hypertension, making it difficult for signals to be sent from the brain to the penis.

 Heart disease can also restrict blood flow to the penis.
-This is because the heart is not able to pump as much blood when it is diseased.
+It is because the heart cannot pump as much blood when diseased.
 Atherosclerosis, or the hardening of arteries, is especially dangerous as it narrows the arteries and limits blood flow even further.

 Thyroid problems can also lead to sexual dysfunction as this gland regulates hormones in the body.
-When it isn’t functioning properly, testosterone levels can drop, leading to a loss of libido and erectile problems.
+Testosterone levels can drop when it isn’t functioning correctly, leading to a loss of libido and erectile problems.

 Improve Overall Health

 Making lifestyle changes is essential to keeping hypertension and erection problems under control.
-This includes eating a healthy diet, exercising regularly, and activities like smoking..
+This includes eating a healthy diet, exercising regularly, and activities like quitting smoking.

-According to a recent study, physical activity and exercise are important in battling dysfunction.
+A recent study shows that physical activity and exercise are important in battling dysfunction.
 The best types of exercise are aerobic in nature, with it being done at least four times every week.

-These sessions should last at least 40 minutes.
-This routine should be taken for at least half a year in order to see any relevant changes.
+These sessions should last at least 40 minutes, and the routine should be taken for at least half a year to see any relevant changes.

-There is a specific diet that can help address hypertension, and subsequently, erectile problems.
-This is called “DASH” or Dietary Approaches to Stop Hypertension.
+There is a specific diet that can help address hypertension and, subsequently, erectile problems.
+It is called “DASH” or Dietary Approaches to Stop Hypertension.

-This type of diet puts things like vegetables, fruits, and whole grains into the spotlight.
+This diet puts things like vegetables, fruits, and whole grains into the spotlight.
 At the same time, it also aims to take away as much salt, sugar, and fat as possible.

-In just two weeks, it can improve a person’s blood pressure levels.
+It can improve a person’s blood pressure in just two weeks.

 Additionally, quitting smoking is a very critical factor.
-Just like the other causes, smoking hampers the blood vessels in parts of the body, one of them being the penis.
+Like the other causes, smoking hampers the blood vessels in parts of the body, one of them being the penis.

-Smoking’s effect on reproduction is so widespread that it can affect smokers who are as young as 20 years old.
+Smoking’s effect on reproduction is so widespread that it can affect smokers as young as 20.

 Make a Change For the Better

 Erectile dysfunction caused by low blood pressure is a myth that we have debunked.
-Now, we understand that the true culprit is high blood pressure, which is a serious condition in its own right.
+Now, we understand that the true culprit is high blood pressure, a serious condition in its own right.

 Note though that both high and low levels of blood pressure are dangerous, but in terms of sexual performance, the former is more serious.

-Understanding first aid practices can not only help you identify the signs of symptoms these problems bring, but also how to administer care.
+Understanding first aid practices can help you identify the signs and symptoms these problems bring and how to administer care.